Zero Waste Marin Logo

 AB 1826 Mandatory Commercial Organics (MORe)

 AB 1826, the Mandatory Commercial Organics Recycling Bill, became effective January 1, 2016.
-Over time, it requires more and more businesses to subscribe to commercial organics collection programs.
-Every hauler in Marin offers commercial organics programs.
-More information about the law including FAQs can be found here.
+Though, as of September 2020, all covered businesses that generate more than 2 cubic yards of combined solid waste per week are required to subscribe to organics service.
+Every hauler in Marin offers commercial organics programs to support this regulation.